H0llyW00dzZ/My-RESTAPIs-Boilerplate/README.md

 > [!NOTE]
 > The screenshot provided demonstrates the performance of an `Error Page`, and it can easily be optimized to achieve all green metrics.

+> [!TIP]
+> Also note that when optimized to achieve all green metrics which is easily, especially in the SEO category, it can be beneficial for business logic purposes. (e.g, Search engines like `Google` and `Microsoft Bing` tend to favor websites with good performance metrics, which can lead to improved search rankings and increased visibility.)

 ## Architecture

 Below is the architecture of this boilerplate and how it looks.
 I created this for REST APIs about volcano 🌋 monitoring used by the government (has been done before), so it can easily monitor volcanoes in the real world.